The 9 Best Duvet Covers for People Who Want to Sleep in a Cloud (aka Everyone)

 Featuring oversize and mini gingham prints in a range of colors—from hunter green and sage to sunflower and cream—Heather Taylor Home’s duvet covers add a dose of personality to any bedroom.

-Best Linen: Matteo Vintage Linen Duvet Cover
+Best Linen Splurge: Matteo Vintage Linen Duvet Cover

 If you like the way your linen sheets look and feel and are on the hunt for a matching duvet, Matteo’s line should be your first pick.
 The designer-favorite brand takes a lot of time and care to create its “vintage” linen collection by subjecting the fabric to several washes, some with pumice stones, to re-create that lived-in feel right out of the box.
 Matteo also uses high-quality flax and is committed to hand-cutting and hand-sewing all of its bedding in its Los Angeles factory.
-Just be prepared to wait a bit for your bedding: All items are made to order and batch-dyed, so there are no variations in color.
+Just be prepared to wait a bit for your items: All are made to order and batch-dyed, so there are no variations in color.

 Yes, you should wash any bedding before you use it, but with this collection, there’s almost no need.
 Our duvet cover arrived supple and nearly crease-free—a rarity for linen—and when we laid it on the bed, we noticed the “quality you can literally feel” that interior designer Colin King had described when we asked why he was such a fan.
-As Matteo founder Matthew Lenoci tells us, many people in Europe don’t use air-conditioning in the summer, but when they awake after sleeping in linen (a popular choice), the bed is still cool and bone-dry.
+As Matteo founder Matthew Lenoci tells us, many people in Europe don’t use air-conditioning in the summer, but when they awake after sleeping in linen (a popular choice), the bed is still cool and bone dry.

 The duvet also features a zipper closure, a departure from the buttons that most top brands use to fasten their duvets.
 But as King notes, “The zippers make my job easier when I’m styling and working on the fly.”
 Ditto for us regular folks who are just making up the bed.